21 must buy best Polish souvenirs

 Polish Chocolate

 Snack foods from Poland are some of the best Polish souvenirs to take home.
-Most of the time they are lightweight and take up little room in your luggage.
-These can be chocolate-coated gingerbread cookies ,Ptasie mleczko, wedel chocolate, Prince Polo chocolate bars, and chocolate-coated plums.
+Most of the time, they are lightweight and take up little room in your luggage.
+These include chocolate-coated gingerbread cookies, Ptasie Mleczko, wedel chocolate, Prince Polo chocolate bars, and chocolate-coated plums.

 Torun Gingerbread – what to buy from Poland